iossifovlab/snakeobjects/documentation/tutorial.rst

 ``fastq.snakefile``, in pipeline directory.
-This is not a typical behavior: as a rule, **sobjects** only updates the project directory (and to be more specific, only its ``objects`` subdirectory), but when we start a new pipeline it's handy to have placeholders for the object type snakemake files be created for us.
+This is not a typical behavior: as a rule, **sobjects** only updates the project directory (and to be more specific, only its ``objects`` subdirectory), but when we start a new pipeline it's handy to have placeholders for the :term:`object type` snakemake files be created for us.
 The content if the new ``fastq.snakefile`` is very simple:

 .. literalinclude:: snakeobjectsTutorial/solutions/step-1.5/pipeline/fastq.snakefile